-Thanks to its strategic geographic location, stable economy and human capital resources, the Czech Republic is an attractive destination for foreign investors who are planning to enter the European market or expand their businesses to more countries in the region.
+Thanks to its strategic geographic location, stable economy and human capital resources, doing business in the Czech Republic attracts many foreign investors who are planning to enter the European market or expand their businesses to more countries in the region.

 The Czech workforce is known-to be well-educated, skilled and multi-lingual, consisting of both local and foreign professionals.
 On the other hand, the wages are relatively low compared to Western Europe.